jimmyshah83/llm-tranformers/README.md

-# LLM Transformers Project
+# LLM Transformers Project - Medical Text Generation

-This project demonstrates how to use Microsoft's Phi-4-mini-instruct model with the Hugging Face Transformers library.
+This project demonstrates how to use Microsoft's Phi-4-mini-instruct model with the Hugging Face Transformers library for medical text generation tasks, specifically using Alzheimer's disease research abstracts.

 ## Setup